Water heaters are one of the most used systems in homes, only truly second to residential air conditioning and heating systems.

 In many cases, however, the problem can be solved quite easily.
 If the leak is found in time, all that’s needed to do is to tighten any connections nearby and mop up the water to prevent excess water damage.
 Some of the causes of the water build up on your water heater may not come from the plumbing or the water heater itself.
 In those cases, all you can do is clean up.

-However, if you can’t solve the issue itself or you can’t find what the cause is, contact Clover Services to help you.
+However, if you can’t solve the issue itself or you can’t find what the cause is, contact Clover Contracting to help you.